2006 Hat Yai bombings

 The 2006 Hat Yai bombings took place in Hat Yai, Songkhla Province, Thailand on 16 September 2006 and are believed to be part of the ongoing South Thailand insurgency.
-At least four people were killed and 82 were injured.
+At least five people were killed and 82 were injured.
 The attacks were similar to the 2005 Songkhla bombings.

-The attacks
+Attack

-The attack consisted of six bombs which were detonated at around 9:30 pm in the Ocean Department Store, in front of the Brown Sugar Pub, a car parking building, a Big C shopping mall, the Lee Gardens Hotel and Diana Department Store.
+At around 9:30 p.m., six bombs were detonated in the Ocean Department Store, in front of the Brown Sugar Pub, a car parking building, a Big C shopping mall, the Lee Gardens Hotel and the Diana Department Store.
 The bombs were planted on motorcycles and were triggered by mobile phone.
+This later caused Thai authorities to turn off the mobile phone network to prevent any more explosions.

-The attacks have marred a day which was supposed to have been dominated by a military peace rally held in the south.
+The attacks had marred a day which was supposed to have been dominated by a military peace rally held in the south.